8 Open Relationship Rules That Will Do The Trick

 4. Be Honest With Each Other

 Honesty is the best policy in every sector of life.
+Be it a monogamous or open bond, it is one of the most important things in a relationship.
 A mere lie can break all your ties.
 Do not lie to your husband, wife, or significant other in the relationship.
 Keep them in the loop about your relationships.
+Like in any other type of relationship, communication is the key to making open relationships thrive too.
+Have open and honest communication about desires, feelings, worries, demands, and the arrangement of romantic lives.
 Do not hide anything from them.
 If you are not on board with the idea, be direct.
+This can help you to foster trust, emotional connection, and understanding in the relationship.
 Let them know your thoughts about open relationships before getting into one.

-Sexual intimacy can be deadly if you do not use protection.
-Having safe sex is not optional.
-You should always use proper protection before engaging in sexual acts in or outside the central relationship.
+Physical intimacy can be deadly if you do not use protection.
+Having healthy intimacy is not optional.
+You should always use proper protection before engaging in intimate encounters in or outside the central relationship.
 Know about the person you want to engage with.
-Keep condoms and pregnancy pills handy to avoid unplanned situations.
+Keep contraceptives and pregnancy pills handy to avoid unplanned situations.
 If an unplanned situation occurs, consult your significant other before taking a major step.

 6. Be Patient With Each Other